 But, if you lack capacity to make a decision, the healthcare professional in charge of your care will decide how to treat you.
 They must make decisions based on what they think would be in your best interests, but there’s no guarantee that this would be the decision you would want.

 Many people think that the people close to them will be able to make decisions about their care or treatment if they become unwell but this isn’t always the case.
-Even though these people must be consulted when a decision is made, they won’t have the final say unless you’ve made a Lasting Power of Attorney for Health and Welfare (LPA) or a Welfare Power of Attorney in Scotland.
+Even though these people must be consulted when a decision is made, they won’t have the legal right to make these decisions unless you’ve made a Lasting Power of Attorney for Health and Welfare (LPA) or a Welfare Power of Attorney in Scotland.

 How do I plan ahead?